-After a first successful comprehensive evaluation Council expects the institution to accept responsibility for a self-evaluation of its organization and programs.
-All institutions are expected to develop a cyclical program evaluation plan which should be based on the following guidelines:
+One of CAQC's core principles is that Council recognizes that the primary responsibility for academic and institutional quality assurance rests with degree granting institutions themselves.
+Council expects an institution to accept responsibility for a self-evaluation of its organization and programs.
+All institutions are expected to have a cyclical program review policy and procedures.
+The following guidelines represent best practice:

 - a.
-Each approved program should normally be reviewed every 5-7 years.
+Each approved degree program is expected to be reviewed every 5-7 years.
 Some institutions may wish to organize their cyclical reviews so that all programs within that unit or faculty are reviewed at the same time.
 For example, the institution will determine whether all concentrations within a 3-year program should be reviewed together or whether a concentration should be reviewed at the time the like major in a 4-year program is being reviewed (e.g., music concentration in a 3-year BA might be reviewed at the same time as the music major in a 4-year BA program). - b.
-The steering committee for the review should include an academic faculty member from the institution who teaches in a program that is not being reviewed. - c.
-Each program review should focus on the degree program's design, implementation and outcomes (including student and graduate satisfaction, completion rates, employment rates of graduates, numbers of graduates who go on to further education, etc.).
-The usefulness of the self-study increases when it includes program specific information as opposed to primarily institution wide information, where applicable (e.g., program specific student satisfaction vs. institution wide survey results). - d.
-A program's self-study should be conducted as part of the review and should include input from students, graduates as well as all faculty and administration involved in the unit and/or degree program under review. - e.
-Scholarly and professional activity of faculty within the program as well as research and grants should be included. - f.
-Qualified external reviewers (Independent Academic Experts, Appendix H) should participate in the review by reviewing the self-study, visiting the campus and conducting on-site interviews, and preparing a report.
-Site visits by external reviewers should be the norm for cyclical reviews of graduate programs; they are highly desirable in the case of undergraduate programs. - g.
-As currency of documentation and information contribute to the quality of the review and its outcome, institutions should conduct the review process expeditiously (e.g., there should be no significant time lag between the preparation of the self-study and its submission to the external reviewers). - h.
-The review should include an action plan with timelines outlining the steps and/or processes proposed by the institution to improve the program and/or respond to the reviewer's suggestions and recommendations. - i.
-The institution's academic governing body or its designate should consider or evaluate the results of the cyclical review.
+The first step in a cyclical review is a review of the action plan resulting from the last cyclical review.
+This is followed by the preparation of a self-study that includes input from students, graduates, academic staff, administration, advisory committees and other relevant stakeholders involved in the unit and/or degree program under review.
+An important aspect of the self-study is a critical self-reflection of all the elements of the program. - c.
+The development of the self-study is guided by a steering committee composed of faculty and administrators from the unit responsible for the program.
+Depending on the program(s) under review, institutions may choose to include an academic staff member from the institution who teach in a program that is not being reviewed, as well as an academic staff member who teach service courses for that program. - d.
+The self-study will focus on the degree program's design, how the learning outcomes are mapped throughout the curriculum and how they are assessed, and other outcomes (including student and graduate satisfaction, enrolment flow, completion rates, employment rates of graduates, numbers of graduates who go on to further education, etc.).
+The self-study shall include program specific information as opposed to primarily institution wide information, where applicable (e.g., program specific student satisfaction vs. institution wide survey results).
+Including common data sets from a central data repository is a high priority for all program reviews. - e.
+One element of the self-study is a self-reflective and evidence-based assessment of the teaching effectiveness by faculty teaching in the program.
+This can include the professional development undertaken by the faculty to strengthen their teaching.
+For CAQC's evidence-based guiding principles with respect to assessing teaching effectiveness, see s.
+4.3.4.7.